 Use of Estimates- The preparation of the Company's consolidated financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the consolidated financial statements, and the reported amounts of expenses during the reporting period.
-Significant estimates and assumptions reflected in these consolidated financial statements include, but are not limited to, the accrual of research and development expenses, the valuation of intangible assets acquired in business combinations, the valuations of common stock prior to the Merger, the valuation of stock options, embedded derivative instruments (and the resulting derivative liabilities), valuation of lease liabilities and the constraint of variable consideration from revenue transactions.
+Significant estimates and assumptions reflected in these consolidated financial statements include, but are not limited to, the accrual of research and development expenses, the impairment or lack of impairment of long-lived assets including operating lease right-of-use assets and goodwill, and the constraint of variable consideration from contracts with customers.
 The Company bases its estimates on historical experience, known trends and other market-specific or other relevant factors that it believes to be reasonable under the circumstances.
 On an ongoing basis, management evaluates its estimates when there are changes in circumstances, facts and experience.
 Changes in estimates are recorded in the period in which they become known.
-Actual results could differ from those estimates.
+The COVID-19 pandemic has impacted and is expected to continue to impact the clinical development timelines for certain of the Company's clinical programs.
+As of the date of issuance of these consolidated financial statements, the Company is not aware of any specific event or circumstance that would require the Company to update its estimates, assumptions and judgments or revise the carrying value of its assets or liabilities.
+Actual results could differ from those estimates, and any such differences may be material to the Company's consolidated financial statements.